Groin pain

 The London Hip Unit, July 2021

-You might experience some or all the following symptoms in the inner thigh or adductor area:
+If you’ve strained your groin, you might experience some or all the following symptoms in your inner thigh area:

 • A popping or snapping sensation at the time of injury